 - College visit reimbursement.
 Some colleges offer reimbursements to students who visit their campuses.
 The rules of the reimbursements are different at each school, so students should check with the admissions office for full details.
 Some will cover only flight and hotel expenses, while others will also cover driving expenses.
 Some will reimburse the full cost, while others have a maximum they will reimburse.
 Lastly, some will reimburse after the visit, while some will reimburse after the student enrolls at the college.
 All visit reimbursement programs will expect students to save receipts and submit them to the college for reimbursement consideration.
 Bryant University, Houghton College and Whitman College are just a few of the colleges that offer college visit reimbursements.

 - Travel discounts.
 Travel costs can add up if students have to travel far distances to visit colleges.
-Amtrak offers a buy-one-get-one 50% off for college visits.
 Student Universe and STA Travel offer discounted airfare for students.

 - Spend the night in the dorm.
 Many colleges offer students the opportunity to spend the night in the residence halls during their stay.
 Typically staying in the dorms is free for prospective students.
 Some colleges make it easy to find information about overnight visits.
 If students cannot find information about overnight visits, they should contact the admissions office for information.